Generalized $\alpha$-attractor models from elementary hyperbolic surfaces: Hyperbolic annuli

 We now present examples of trajectories on $\A(R)$ for $\ell=\pi^2$ ($R=e$, modulus $\mu=2$) for the vanishing scalar potential and for the globally well-behaved scalar potentials $\Phi_\pm$ and $\Phi_0$.
 These were obtained as explained in Subsection \ref{subsec:lift}, by numerically computing solutions of the system \eqref{elplane0} on the Poincar\'e half-plane for the corresponding lifted potentials and then projecting these trajectories to the hyperbolic punctured disk using the explicitly-known uniformization map \eqref{piannuluscan}, which is equivalent with \eqref{piAnnulus}.

 \paragraph{Trajectories for vanishing scalar potential.}

-Figure \ref{fig:AnnulusNoPotAll} shows four trajectories (orange, red, blue and magenta) for $\alpha=\frac{M_0}{3}$, $\ell=\pi^2$ ($R=e$) and $\Phi=0$, with the initial conditions given in Table \ref{table:InCond} of Subsection \ref{subsec:TrajPuncDisk}.
-In this case, vanishing initial velocity leads to a stationary trajectory (the orange dot), while the hyperbolic geometry produces an effective attraction toward the outer funnel end for $|u|>1$ and toward the inner funnel end for $|u|<1$.
+Figure \ref{fig:AnnulusNoPotAll} shows five trajectories (orange, yellow, red, blue and magenta) for $\alpha=\frac{M_0}{3}$, $\ell=\pi^2$ ($R=e$) and $\Phi=0$, with the initial conditions given in Table \ref{table:InCond} of Subsection \ref{subsec:TrajPuncDisk}.
+In this case, vanishing initial velocity leads to two stationary trajectories (the orange and yellow dots), while the hyperbolic geometry produces an effective attraction toward the outer funnel end for $|u|>1$ and toward the inner funnel end for $|u|<1$.
 The red, blue and magenta trajectories start in the funnel region given by $|u|>1$ (with velocities pointing toward the outer funnel end) and hence evolve toward that end.

 \paragraph{Trajectories for $\Phi_-$.}